-The left sidebar contains common categories of actions and features supported by RayPack 6.2.
+The left sidebar contains common categories of actions and features supported by RayPack 6.3.

-- Your Project shows the dashboard with an overview of available features. - Properties the properties of the package, including its identity. - Capabilities the definition of functions which are required for the current package to work. - Dependencies the definition of dependent packages, supported target platforms, and base packages (for Modification Packages). - Build options various options used for building, including signature options and installer options. - File and folders the list of files and folders in the current package. - Registry the list of Registry keys and values in the current package. - Applications the list of applications (entry points) and their visuals. - Package Support Framework the options for compatibility settings via PSF fix-ups. - File extensions the definition of the supported file extensions. - Context menu the definition of the verbs supported by this package. - Firewall rules the definition of firewall rules. - COM the list of COM published by the package.
+- Your Project shows the dashboard with an overview of available features. - Properties the properties of the package, including its identity. - Capabilities the definition of functions which are required for the current package to work. - Dependencies the definition of dependent packages, supported target platforms, and base packages (for Modification Packages). - Build options various options used for building, including signature options and installer options. - File and folders the list of files and folders in the current package. - Registry the list of Registry keys and values in the current package. - Applications the list of applications (entry points) and their visuals. - Fixups the options for compatibility settings via PSF fixups. - Scripts the options for first-launch scripts, that can be executed before the app starts or upon closing. - File extensions the definition of the supported file extensions. - Context menu the definition of the verbs supported by this package. - Services the definition of packages services, supported since Windows 10 2004 (May 2020 Update). - Firewall rules the definition of firewall rules. - COM the list of COM published by the package.